Skip to main content

 Period semantics

-Reset is lazyperiod_spent_minor is rolled forward on the next POST /mandate/pay after the boundary, not on a cron.
+The period field controls the rolling spending cap: Reset is lazyperiod_spent_minor is rolled forward on the next POST /mandate/pay after the boundary, not on a cron.
 Analytics queries that read period_spent_minor directly may see stale values between the boundary and the next charge.

 Custody

-Where the money sits at each stage
+Where the money will sit at each stage (at launch)

 Custody model vs the other AlgoVoi products